2 min read

 🦊 Key Traits:

-• Voice should reflect your values (e.g. warm, empowering, respectful)
+• Voice should reflect your values (e.g. warm, compassionate, inclusive)

 • Consistency across platforms (emails, social, website, signage)